FirstFamiliesUS/FirstFamilies/org/index.md

 Church (Church of England) minister in Virginia;  served as an official Indian Interpreter in Virginia  or owned land on Jamestown Island or lived on the Island on or before **1699**

+The following criteria are used to determine whether an early settler may be included as a qualifying ancestor for purposes of membership in the Jamestowne Society.
+The individual:

+was a stockholder in the London Company or the Virginia Company; or was a current member of one of the Guilds owning stock in the aforesaid companies during the period of investment; or was a signer of one of the three charters of the Virginia Company of London during the joint-stock company period of **10 April 1606 and 24 May 1624**;

+owned land on Jamestown Island or lived on the Island **prior to 1700**

 ![](./media/image2.jpeg)